 - Application form, which can be found here

-- Its founding statute or other relevant documentation demonstrating the applicant’s activities related to the EIN goals
+- Its founding statute or other relevant documentation demonstrating the applicant’s activities related to EIN goals

-- A brief supporting letter stating (1) the reasons why the organization or individual wishes to join the EIN, (2) outlining the contribution they can make to the EIN and (3) indicating activities they have already undertaken in the field of implementation of ECtHR judgments
+- A brief supporting letter stating (1) the reasons why the organisation or individual wishes to join the EIN, (2) outlining the contribution they can make to EIN and (3) indicating activities they have already undertaken in the field of implementation of ECtHR judgments

 Membership applications and accompanying documents should be sent to firstname.lastname@example.org